supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

    ![](./media/roletotheuser1.png)

-### Task 3: Create a local network for Azure Stack Virtual machine
+### Task 3: Create a Logical Network for Azure Stack HCI Virtual machines

 1. Navigate to the Resource Group in the Azure portal navigation section.